 - There is no cloud server containing credentials, user identities, or otherwise - no central authority of any kind.

-- All data and meta-data about the users in each Circle is contained within the Circle.
+- All data and meta-data about the users in each Circle are contained within the Circle.

 - Therefore, there is no point of attack to capture, spoof, impersonate, steal or otherwise break the authentication.